wiverson/htmx-demo/README.md

 That's it.
 No npm, no JavaScript frameworks, no REST services generating JSON that is then converted back to HTML in the browser.

-Once those are installed, just run `mvn spring-boot:run` and hit [http://localhost:8080](http://localhost:8080) and you'll see an index page with links to the various demos.
+Once Java & Maven are installed, you can clone off this project, run `mvn spring-boot:run` and go to [http://localhost:8080](http://localhost:8080).
+You'll see an index page with links to the various demos.

-You'll notice that you don't need to install Node.js, npm, or any other tooling to get rich, dynamic UIs - just html, css, htmx, bootstrap and a bit of hyperscript.
+You don't need to install Node.js, npm, or any other tooling to get rich, dynamic UIs - just html, css, htmx, bootstrap and a bit of hyperscript.

 If you want to be fancy, tell folks that you are [migrating back to server-side rendering for your SPA applications](https://blog.asayer.io/server-side-rendering-ssr-with-react)